deepalchemist/crossview-semantic-alignment/README.md

     </tbody>
 </table>

-:star2: We train the model using the following configuration: 2 RTX 3090 GPUs with 24GB of memory each and a global batch size of 96.
+:star2: We train the model using 2 x RTX 3090 GPUs with 24GB of memory each and a global batch size of 96.
 For the rest of the configuration, please refer to the training script in  `./scripts`.
 Note that, On LPR4M, this project uses 750K training samples and a batch size of 96, while the original paper used 4 million training samples and a batch size of 256, thus the performance reported in this project is lower than that in the paper.
 However, as a baseline model for the proposed dataset, the performance level is not a key factor and does not affect readers from following this work.

 Evaluating ICL on LPR4M
 ```bash